Introduction

 is double-cone matrix,

-The algorithm to obtain an approximation of a centrosymmetric QR decomposition of a given centrosymmetric matrix was given in [1].
+The algorithm to obtain an approximation of a centrosymmetric QR decomposition of a given centrosymmetric matrix

 The following theorem provides one interpretation of the centrosymmetric QR decomposition, in the case of square centrosymmetric matrices of even order by establishing the equivalence of their centrosymmetric QR decomposition with the QR decomposition of the corresponding split-complex matrix.